-Students may drop all classes through Pipeline before classes begin.
+Students may drop all classes except the last one through Pipeline before classes begin; they must contact the Registrar's Office to drop the final class.
 Students who register and do not attend and do not drop may be charged full tuition.

 During the first five days of the semester in the fall and spring semesters, students may make changes to their schedules through Pipeline with no fee charged.
 After the first five days of classes, students must submit a signed Drop/Add Notice to the Registrar.
 A fee is charged (see “Special Fees” section) per transaction.

-Courses dropped prior to the Monday of the third week do not appear on the transcript.
-Classes dropped after Monday of the third week will be assigned a grade of “W” (withdrew) and the grade point average is not affected.
+Courses dropped prior to the Monday of the second week do not appear on the transcript.
+Classes dropped after Monday of the second week will be assigned a grade of “W” (withdrew) and the grade point average is not affected.

 Students who need to completely withdraw after classes begin must contact the Student Life Office to follow the withdrawal procedure.
 This is important so the student's record will not be affected.
 Students who quit attending may receive a WF grade from the teacher.